7 Things To Consider When Buying A Car In Kenya: Hacks You Need to Know Now

 After you are satisfied with the status of the car, it might be time to look for a cost-effective way to purchase the vehicle.

-Figure out which financing option works best for you
+5. Find a suitable financing option that works best for you

 Buying a car is expensive, it, therefore, needs some planning.
 Figure out which financing option works best for you.
 Make sure that whether you are buying cash or taking a car loan, you will be able to cover the cost of the car and leave enough money left over to pay your other monthly bills.